 What we do

-In addition to completing some remaining claims for IRS Survivors, our lawyers represent numerous Aboriginal clients in Thunder Bay and throughout Northwestern Ontario in criminal and family law matters.
+In addition to completing some remaining claims for IRS Survivors, our lawyers represent numerous Aboriginal clients in Thunder Bay and throughout Northwestern Ontario in criminal and personal injury matters.
 Our lawyers regularly attend court in First Nations fly-in communities.
 Having assisted members of the Aboriginal community for decades, the lawyers of Courtis, Desmoulin are attuned to the realities faced by many Aboriginal people are therefore well-suited to provide our Aboriginal clients with the personalized service they both need and deserve.